is summary dissolution better than divorce

 Shared Property:

-Again excluding cars, if the community property acquired during a marriage doesn’t exceed $45,000, you may qualify for a summary dissolution.
-In addition to savings and checking accounts, this amount includes just about anything.
+If the community property acquired during a marriage doesn’t exceed $45,000, excluding cars, you may qualify for a summary dissolution.
+In addition to savings and checking accounts, this amount includes jewelry, furniture, and even pets, as do life insurance policies, joint or individual pension plans, and savings bonds.

 Separate Property: